pipalacademy/boring-serverless/README.md

 # Hamr

-> *Nail your deployments with hamr*
+> Dead simple tool to nail your deployments.

-Hamr (pronounced "Hammer") is a next gen open source self hosted serverless platform.
+Hamr (pronounced "Hammer") is a next-gen open-source self-hosted serverless platform.

+## Usage

+Hamr is to be setup on a machine - a raspberry PI, a cloud VM.
+Then, it gives an API to deploy apps to that machine.

+The apps don't live as a long-running process, and each app is invoked when a HTTP request is received for it.
+This is accomplished with CGI.

 ## Deployment